coffee2code/always-allow-admin-comments/readme.txt

 == Description ==

 This plugin enables a user with the administrator role the ability to comment on any post or page, even if the comments for that post or page are closed.
+When the plugin is active, this behavior is automatically enabled.

-While the plugin is active, administrators can be prevented from commenting on specific posts via two approaches:
+Administrators can be explicitly prevented from commenting on specific posts via two approaches:

-* When creating or editing a post, in the 'Discussion' metabox there is a checkbox that only administrators can access.
+* When creating or editing a post, via the 'Discussion' metabox where there is a checkbox labeled "Prevent administrators from commenting" that only administrators can access.
 Checking the checkbox will prevent administrators from commenting on the post even though this plugin is active.
-(If the metabox isn't visible for you, then expand the "Screen Options" slide-down on the upper-right of the page.)
+(If the metabox isn't visible for you, then expand the "Screen Options" slide-down panel on the upper-right of the page.)
-* Programmatically via the 'c2c_admin_can_always_comment_disable' filter.
+* Programmatically, via the use of the 'c2c_admin_can_always_comment_disable' filter.
 This can be used be provide more fine-grained access control and contextual handling.
 See the "Other Notes" section for documentation on the filter's use.

 Links: [Plugin Homepage](http://coffee2code.com/wp-plugins/always-allow-admin-comments/) | [Plugin Directory Page](https://wordpress.org/plugins/always-allow-admin-comments/) | [Author Homepage](http://coffee2code.com)

 == Installation ==

-1. Unzip `always-allow-admin-comments.zip` inside the plugins directory for your site (typically `/wp-content/plugins/`).
-Or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `always-allow-admin-comments.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' admin menu in WordPress